Kurento/kurento/source/tutorials/js/tutorial-2-magicmirror.rst

-As you can see, the function *WebRtcPeer.startSendRecv* of *kurento-utils* is used to start a WebRTC communication, using the HTML video tag with id *videoInput* to show the video camera (local stream) and the video tag *videoOutput* to show the video processed by Kurento server (remote stream).
+As you can see, the function *WebRtcPeer.startSendRecv* of *kurento-utils* is used to start a WebRTC communication, using the HTML video tag with id *videoInput* to show the video camera (local stream) and the video tag *videoOutput* to show the video processed by Kurento Media Server (remote stream).
 Then, two callback functions are used:

 * ``onOffer`` : Callback executed if the SDP negotiation is carried out